mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ##### Sampling An Action

 As we alluded to earlier, we can sample from the distribution to somewhat randomly choose an action.
-This is achieveable as long as we can generate a uniform random number on the interval $[0, 1)$.
+This is achievable as long as we can generate a uniform random number on the interval $[0, 1)$.
 This can be done by incrementally computing the cumulative sum of the probabilities and checking if the random number is less than sum.

 ```javascript
 function sample_multinomial(p) {